 Located at Swallow Rock on the Arkansas River, it was a temporary post located in the Choctaw Nation on the Butterfield Overland Route, originally built to stop illegal whiskey shipments into Indian Territory.
 Named for Army General John Coffee.
 Abandoned when Fort Smith, AR, was built.
 Became Fort Coffee Academy, a school for Choctaw boys, in 1843, and was later occupied by CSA Indian troops.
 Union troops burned the post in 1863.
 No remains, site private property.
-Monument located in Skullyville on US 271.
+Monument located near Skullyville on US 271, about five miles south of the actual site.
 Much of the foundation stones were later used in private homes in the area.
 Artifacts on display at the Spiro Historical Society Museum in Spiro at 310 South Main Street.

 (1862), unknown location

-A temporary CSA winter encampment reportedly located 20 miles west of Fort Smith in the Choctaw Nation.
+A temporary CSA winter encampment reportedly located in the Choctaw Nation about 20 miles west of Fort Smith, AR.